global-asp/asp-source/en/0236_king-kayanja-and-his-daughter.md

 ##
 Heavy winds rocked the boat and
 Kategga could no longer control it.
-King Kayanja shouted: “Apenyo, please come back!
+King Kayanja shouted: "Apenyo, please come back!
 I have forgiven you and will never punish you or
-Trevor.”
+Trevor."
 But it was too late.
 The boat tipped over and the three people were thrown into the wild water.
 They all